WP-Center/rank-tracker/readme.txt

 - **Daily Updates on Keyword Positions:** Track how your chosen keywords rank on Google every day.
 - **Simple WordPress Integration:** Easily add Rank Tracker to your WordPress site and start using it right away.
-- **Free for Up to 2 Keywords:** Monitor three keywords on Google without any cost.
+- **Free for up to 2 Keywords:** Monitor 2 keywords on Google without any cost.
 If you need more keywords to track you can check our [Premium Packages](https://wpranktracker.com/pricing/?utm_source=wporg&utm_medium=rank-tracker&utm_campaign=landing-page).
 - **Clear Data Visualization:** See how your keywords perform over time with easy-to-understand charts and graphs.

 === Why Choose Rank Tracker? ===